Written by: Genevieve R. Moore PhD

 In order to develop more effective treatments, scientists are working to piece together exactly how endometrial tissue thrives where it doesn’t belong.
 The most popular theory is that menstrual blood flows the wrong direction, carrying endometrial tissue to the fallopian tubes, ovaries or abdomen.
 Others speculate that environmental factors or toxins might cause the body to spontaneously produce endometrial cells in the wrong place.

 However the initial cells arrive, once they are there, they grow and spread (similar to cancer cells) by somehow multiplying and avoiding destruction by the body’s security force.
 They recruit blood veins to supply nutrients and remove waste products (also like cancer), and they grow new nerve endings that increase pain perception.
 Also similar to cancer cells, endometriosis can migrate to other tissues in order to claim more territory — even reclaiming lost territory after surgery.
-Although endometriosis is considered a benign disease, women whose bodies are unable to prevent the spread of endometriosis (due to genetics or environmental factors) also have a much higher risk for ovarian cancer.
+Although endometriosis is considered a benign disease, patients whose bodies are unable to prevent the spread of endometriosis (due to genetics or environmental factors) also have a much higher risk for ovarian cancer.

-Due to the similarities, some people speculate that treatments that stop cancer from developing and spreading might do the same for endometriosis.
+Due to the similarities, some speculate that treatments that stop cancer from developing and spreading might do the same for endometriosis.

 Cannabis & Endometriosis

-One reason scientists are enthusiastic about these compounds is the recent discovery that the body’s natural endocannabinoid system is integral to the healthy functioning of the female reproductive tract.
+One reason scientists are enthusiastic about these compounds is the recent discovery that the body’s natural endocannabinoid system is integral to the healthy functioning of the reproductive tract.

 In fact, imbalances in these neurotransmitters are often linked to reproductive complications and diseases — including endometriosis — and it seems that careful use of phytocannabinoid supplements, topicals, and suppositories could make a huge difference in the underlying imbalance.
 How?